Get a referral letter & MHCP from your GP to access reduced cost psychology sessions

 If you are aged 16 years or under, by using the My Mirror service you confirm that you have parental, guardian or GP consent.

-Note: If you are under 13 years of age and interested in using our service, please contact our admin team on 1800 809 406 or info@mymirror.com.au.
+Note: If you are under 13 years of age and interested in using our service, please contact our admin team on 02 9090 4730 or hello@mymirror.com.au.
 This will allow us to help you find a psychologist suited to your needs and explain the parental, guardian or GP consent we require before you use our service.

 *Medicare eligible clients

-For private fee sessions that are not eligible for medicare rebates there is a price difference between booking your online session with a general psychologist and a clinical psychologist.
+For private fee sessions that are not eligible for Medicare rebates, there is a price difference between booking your online session with a general psychologist and a clinical psychologist.
 If you have private insurance you may still be eligible to claim your sessions - please check with your provider.

 You may be eligible to use our telehealth services for a reduced cost, if**: